 With our stop at the Nature Sanctuary Forest Trail, our excursion came to an end.
 I had a wonderful time visiting both this place and the Giraffe Centre.
 While I think I had my fill of the centre, I’d love to visit the Forest Trail again.
 Next time, I’ll try not to miss the views of the Ngong Hills.

-Finally, if you’re planning to visit anytime soon, here are a few tips and resources to help plan your visit…Visiting the Giraffe Centre in Nairobi – What to expect, best time to visit + tips to ensure a rewarding experience!
+Finally, if you’re planning to visit anytime soon, here are a few tips and resources to help plan your visit…Visiting the Giraffe Centre in Nairobi – What to expect, the best time to visit + tips to ensure a rewarding experience!
 SHARE ON TWITTER

 Setting your Expectations Correctly…

 On the surface, the Giraffe Centre is akin to a petting zoo.
 It is very small and the highlight of a visit is the opportunity to feed and kiss* the giraffes.
-Kissing the giraffes simply means putting a pellet in your between your lips and letting them get it from there.
+Kissing the giraffes simply means putting a pellet in between your lips and letting them get it from there.

 I’ve read a few negative reviews about people’s experiences and I can see why and how a visit here can be ruined.
-If possible, try to visit at non-peak hours (see the section below) to avoid the crowd and book your tickets online.
-I have also read about people finding the discrepancies between the entrance fees discriminatory and feel like they’re being ripped off.
+If possible, try to visit during non-peak hours (see the section below) to avoid the crowd and book your tickets online.
+I have also read about people finding the discrepancies between the entrance fees discriminatory and feeling like they’re being ripped off.
 I think it helps to consider that the fees you pay go a long way in supporting Kenya’s amazing conservation efforts.